macieksub/ESP32-lock/README.md

 4. Follow the on-screen instructions in the app to configure your lock.

 ## Usage
-Once the setup is complete, you can lock and unlock the mechanism directly from your mobile device.
+Once the setup is complete, you can lock and unlock the mechanism directly from your web browser.

 ## Conclusion
 This simple ESP32 lock project is perfect for demonstrating basic IoT principles and can be further expanded upon for advanced features such as security notifications.